Photo by designerpoint

-If he refuses the treat, or if he takes the treat frantically, accidentally hurting your fingers, he’s too close to threshold.
+If he refuses the treat, or if he takes the treat more frantically than normal, accidentally hurting your fingers, he’s too close to threshold.

 For DSCC to work, the stimulus must appear before you present food.
 Not after the food.
 Not even at the same time as the food.

 Whatever comes last in the sequence of trigger-and-food is what your dog will base his emotional response on.
 You want Sparky to learn that the presence of the trigger predicts treats.
 You don’t want Sparky to learn that the presence of treats predicts the presence of the trigger.

 Here’s a helpful thought experiment: imagine you’re seven years old, and you hate going to the doctor.
 But if your parent takes you out for ice cream after every appointment, you might start to look forward to doctor visits!
 But what if your parent takes you out for ice cream before your appointment?
 You’re sitting in the ice cream shop, eating your waffle cone, still dreading the appointment.
 You might grow up to hate ice cream.

 Make sure you get your training “mechanics” real clean.
 Wait to reach into the treat container until after the trigger has appeared.
 People have a tendency to reach for the treats in anticipation of seeing the trigger, but trust me, the dog notices you reaching.
 He might learn to go on guard when he sees you reaching for treats, because it means that hijinks are afoot and the dreaded trigger is SOMEWHERE around here.

 Of course, there’s an obvious problem: you have to get your treat container and training gear set up before you begin a session of DSCC, so won’t the dog learn that you setting up your gear means the trigger is near?